chunyueli/TurboCellpose/README.md

 The python version Turboreg is from package pyStackReg (https://github.com/glichtner/pystackreg).

 ## System requirements
 This code has been seriously tested on Windows 10.
-Codes requires Python 3.7.
+Code requires Python 3.7.

 ## Installation
 1. Install environment by running: conda env create -f [your file path to TuroCellpose/]environment.yaml